pact-foundation/pact_broker/lib/pact_broker/doc/views/provider-pacts-for-verification.markdown

 `consumerVersionSelectors.released`: if the key is specified, can only be set to `true`.
 Returns the pacts for all versions of the consumer that are released and currently supported in any environment.
 Use of this selector requires that the deployment of the consumer application is recorded in the Pact Broker using the `pact-broker record-release` CLI.

+`consumerVersionSelectors.deployedOrReleased`: if the key is specified, can only be set to `true`.
+Returns the pacts for all versions of the consumer that are currently deployed or released and currently supported in any environment.
+Use of this selector requires that the deployment of the consumer application is recorded in the Pact Broker using the `pact-broker record-deployment` or `record-release` CLI.

 `consumerVersionSelectors.environment`: the name of the environment containing the consumer versions for which to return the pacts.
 Used to further qualify `{ "deployed": true }` or `{ "released": true }`.
 Normally, this would not be needed, as it is recommended to verify the pacts for all currently deployed/currently supported released versions.

 `consumerVersionSelectors.latest`: true.
 Used in conjuction with the `tag` and `branch` properties.
 When used with a `branch`, it may be `true` or the key ommitted (in which case it will be inferred to be `true`).
 This is because it only makes sense to verify the latest pact for a branch.
 If a `tag` is specified, and `latest` is `true`, then the latest pact for each of the consumers with that tag will be returned.
 If a `tag` is specified and the latest flag is *not* set to `true`, *all* the pacts with the specified tag will be returned.
 (This might seem a bit weird, but it's done this way to match the syntax used for the matrix query params.
 See https://docs.pact.io/selectors).